Looking for YouTube's Autoplay option? Google moved it!

 Some users dislike autoplay on YouTube as it loads a new video and prevents users from interacting with the current one or checking out other recommendations.
 If you like to read and leave comments, autoplay is problematic.

 Autoplay has been added to the video player on YouTube.
-All you have to do is click on the new icon -- which displays "autoplay is on/off" when you hover over it.
+If you want to turn off Youtube autoplay, all you have to do is click on the new icon -- which displays "autoplay is on/off" when you hover over it.
 A click or tap toggles the option, and the status indicates the change immediately.

 YouTube remembers the state of autoplay even if you leave the page or close the site entirely.
 Please note that the toggle does not interfere with the auto-playing of videos when you open them on the site, it is just designed to allow or prevent autoplay of the video that is in queue after the current one ends.